Super Moon over Danbury, Connecticut, 06 May, 2012 (That's a tree leaf on the bottom.)

 'Morning' from LUMINESCENCE

-This week's poetry bus has Chris at the Enchanted Oak as its competent driver.
-She has given us two photographs from which to choose as inspiration for our bus pass.
-When I looked at this photograph of an abandoned canoe, the first thing that came to mind was the tranquility of an abandoned garden, such as that which is the subject of my operetta, Luminescence, an interpretation of the medieval French epyllion, Roman de la Rose.
+This morning, the birds were in their glory: singing, chirping, and busy with their daily activities.
+I live in an area of Connecticut that is blessed with much beautiful greenery and wildlife.
+Long ago, I looked at this photograph of an abandoned canoe, and the first thing that came to mind was the tranquility of an abandoned garden on a steamy day, much like the one we have here today and such as the one which is the subject of my operetta, Luminescence, an interpretation of the medieval French epyllion, Roman de la Rose.
 Below is an excerpt from one of the recitatives, 'Morning.'

 Eugène Atget